 Depression is clinically described as feeling sad or despondent for an extended period of time with a loss of interest inpreviously enjoyed activities.
 It can lead to different emotional problems and decreases a person’s ability to function normally.
-It is often characterized by suicidal idealization, feelings of worthlessness, sleeping too little or too much, and difficulty concentrating.
+The top signs of depression are often characterized by suicidal idealization, feelings of worthlessness, sleeping too little or too much, and difficulty concentrating.
 It is estimated that depression affects 1 in 15 adults and commonly presents itself in the late teens to early 20s.
-If you are dealing with depression, know that you can defeat depression with a little hard work.
+If you are dealing with depression, know that you can defeat depression and learn that coping with depression requires hard work.

 2) Keep A Joyful Journal

 Recording things that give you joy or make you happy on a day to day basis can remind you what you have to live for.
 Doing this will help you handle suicidal idealizations.
 It is important to keep a joyful journal of gratitude, but to read it to!
 This way you never forget why life is worth living.
 Oftentimes, it’s all about the little things that make life better that make life worth living